-When more than one lowpan header is used in the same packet, they MUST appear in the following order:
+When more than one LoWPAN header is used in the same packet, they MUST appear in the following order:

-Mesh Delivery Header Broadcast Headder Fragmentation Header
+Mesh Addressing Header Broadcast Header Fragmentation Header

-All protocol datagrams (e.g., IPv6, compressed IPv6 headers, etc) SHALL be preceded by one of the LoWPAN encapsulation headers described above.
+All protocol datagrams (e.g., IPv6, compressed IPv6 headers, etc) SHALL be preceded by one of the valid LoWPAN encapsulation headers, examples of which are given above.
 This permits uniform software treatment of datagrams without regard to the mode of their transmission.